>

 • Beyond the baseline, differential tariffs country by country represent biggest shift in global goods trade since 1947.
 Tension with WTO rules.

 • Pharmaceuticals, semiconductors, lumber, copper, energy, critical minerals, steel, aluminium excluded.
+From 11 April smartphones, computers and devices, flatscreen TVs, solar cells, memory drives, solid state storage drives exempt from the new tariffs.

 • May be further sectoral tariffs announced eventually on pharmaceutical, semiconductors and critical minerals.